kkosmrli/leader-elector/README.md

-# Leader-Elector
+# Leader Elector

-This project aims to provide a simple leader election sidecar container for Kubernetes based on the recent client-go package.
+A simple leader election sidecar container for Kubernetes based on the recent [client-go](https://github.com/kubernetes/client-go) library.
+It aims to provide and alternative to the widely used but outdated `election` component of [kubernetes/contrib](https://github.com/kubernetes-retired/contrib).

-## To be implemented ...
+## Work in Progress
 * Configuration via flags
 * Configurable lock type (LeaseLock, ConfigMap, Endpoint)

-* Example Deployment
+## Usage
+...